 “Shrek: the Musical” is a singing and dancing retelling of the journey of title hero and his talking donkey best friend to save the beautiful Princess Fiona from the evil Lord Farquaad.
 Without giving too much of the plot away, it ends with everyone living (spoiler alert) happily ever after.
 Now the Broadway hit comes to our own backyard when the City of Temecula Youth Musical Theater brings “Shrek: the Musical” to the Temecula Valley High School Golden Bear’s Auditorium this week.

-Currently on tour to commemorate their fortieth anniversary, the members of Air Supply can boast seventeen studio albums, which have spawned dozens of Billboard hits like “Lost in Love,” “Here I Am (The One That You Love)” and “Making Love Out of Nothing At All.”
-Their consistent tour schedule has garnered legions of fans all over the world and, in 2013, they were even inducted into the Australian Recording Industry Association (ARIA) Hall of Fame.
+Appearing on stage at Harrah’s Southern California Resort on February 16th, the members of Air Supply can boast seventeen studio albums.
+Their consistent tour schedule has garnered legions of fans all over the world.
 Each of these accomplishments is that much more impressive if you know about their humble beginnings.

 This summer, the weekend entertainment starts a few days early with the return of the City of Temecula’s annual Summer Sunset Concert Series, every Thursday evening in June and July.
 On stage at the Temecula Amphitheater at the Community Recreation Center, the concerts are free and open to all ages.